id01/GTKSysInfo/README.md

 out/main.pyc
 ```

-To build a portable version, run:
+To build a portable version, first change "compiled=False" to "compiled=True" in main.py.
+Then, run:
 ```
+./build.sh
 python freeze.py build
 ```
 Files will be placed in the build/ directory.
 Program may run into problems if built this way.